caiks/WBOT02/README.md

 09:25:52: C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe exited with code 0
 ```

 The `Representation` class is also defined in `dev.h`.
-It represents the summation of a number of records, so, along with the array of integral cells, it has a count of the number of records added.
-It also has an `image` method which converts the representation to an image with each cell generating a square of `multiplier` times `multiplier` pixels in the resultant image.
+It represents the summation of a number of records, so it has a count of the number of records added, along with the array of integral cells.
+It also has an `image` method which converts the representation to an image with each cell generating a square of size `multiplier` pixels in the resultant image.
 This time the pixels are coloured grey with a lightness that depends on the average *value* as a proportion of the *valency*.
 So a representation can image a *slice* of *events*.

 `Representation` also has persistence methods.
 These are needed to persist the map between *slices* and representations that is needed to visualise a *model*.
 The following is a test of the `Representation` persistence -
 ```